-Short description of the acid bone processes
+Short description of the limed bone processes

 Fresh bones from healthy slaughtered animals, which have been officially declared fit for human consumption, are collected at slaughterhouses, meat processing plants and other places and are transported in special trucks to the degreasing plant.
-EU regulations or gelatine industry standards exclude the use of some bones and other tissues.
+EU regulations, or gelatine industry standards exclude the use of some bones and other tissues.
 In the degreasing plant the bones are crushed, degreased with hot water and dried with hot air.
 The bone chips are treated for several days with dilute hydrochloric acid to remove the phosphate content.
-The obtained de-mineralised bone chips, the so called ossein, are washed with water and then treated for half a day up to 2 days with dilute acid, usually sulphuric acid, after which the ossein is washed several times to remove excess acid and to obtain the optimal pH for extraction.
-From the acid treated ossein, gelatine is extracted with warm water.
+The obtained de-mineralised bone chips, the ossein, are washed with water and then treated for several weeks with a solution of saturated lime to partially break down the collagen and purify by breaking down and removing other organic components of the ossein.
+The lime is refreshed at regular intervals.
+The limed ossein is washed and then neutralised with dilute acid.
+After neutralisation the ossein is again washed several times.
+From the neutralised limed ossein, gelatine is extracted with warm water.
 The extract, which is a dilute gelatine solution, is purified by filtration and ion-exchange.
 The purified solution is then concentrated by vacuum evaporation of most of the water.
 The concentrated solution is sterilised and then cooled down to form a gel.
-The gelis extruded through a perforated metal sheet to form spaghetti like noodles, spread on a conveyor belt and dried in a steam of warm air.
+The gel is extruded through a perforated metal sheet to form spaghetti like noodles, spread on a conveyor belt and dried in a stream of warm air.
 The dried gelatine is packed and stored until further use.